glouppe/info8006-introduction-to-ai/projects/project3/README.md

 More precisely, he knows that `aafraid` is more fearful than `afraid` who is more fearful than `confused`.

-Your task is to design an intelligent agent based on bayes filtering algorithm (see [Lecture 7](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture7.md)) for localizing all the ghosts in the maze.
+Your task is to design an intelligent agent based on Bayes filter algorithm (see [Lecture 7](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture7.md)) for localizing all the ghosts in the maze.

 You are asked to answer the following questions.